Electronic forms license agreement

-This Electronic Forms License Agreement (“Agreement”) is made between TRAVEL INDUSTRY SOLUTIONS, LLC (“TIS”) and SUBSCRIBER, as named in the Program Materials subscription order placed on the TIS website (each a “Party” and, together, the “Parties”).
+This License Agreement (“Agreement”) is made between TRAVEL INDUSTRY SOLUTIONS, LLC (“TIS”) and SUBSCRIBER, as named in the Program Materials subscription order placed on the TIS website (each a “Party” and, together, the “Parties”).

 Subscriber wishes to use Program Materials, and TIS desires to make them available to Subscriber.

-This Agreement describes the rights and obligations of a single-user Subscriber, unless Subscriber selects a Group License, in which case all rights and obligations apply to Subscriber and each Group User.
+This Agreement describes the rights and obligations of a single-user Subscriber, unless Subscriber selects a Group License, in which case rights and obligations apply to Subscriber and each Group User.

 “Group License” means a license allowing the use of Program Materials by Subscriber and any Group User.